dicom-rs/dicom-rs.github.io/content/_index.md

   and open [discussion].
 - For real time chatting about DICOM-rs, see the [DICOM-rs Zulip].
-- Check also the community [Code of Conduct].
+- All interactions must abide to the community [Code of Conduct].

 [GitHub repository]: https://github.com/Enet4/dicom-rs
 [discussion]: https://github.com/Enet4/dicom-rs/discussions